 Best Practice Guidelines for Live Music Venues

-This follows on from three new chapters and various updates in March 2016, including dealing with sexual harassment, hearing protection, hosting all ages gigs, planning law reform and copyright compliance.
+This follows on from five new chapters and various updates throughout 2016-2017, including chapters dealing with sexual harassment, hearing protection, venue accessibility, protecting the environment, hosting all ages gigs, planning law reform and copyright compliance.

 The guidelines were developed in 2012 by representatives of the music industry and state government through the Live Music Roundtable to assist Victoria’s live music venues to lead the way.
 It is important that it is an evolving document, with regular updates reflecting changes in the live landscape.